astronomer/docs/astro/deploy-project-image.md

 description: Deploy a complete Astro project to a Deployment as a Docker image.
 ---

-In a full deploy, the Astro CLI takes every file in your Astro project to builds them into a Docker image.
-This includes your `Dockerfile`, DAGs, plugins, and all Python and OS-level packages.
-The CLI then deploys the image to all Airflow components in a Deployment.
+By default, when you deploy code the Astro CLI takes every file in your Astro project excluding your DAGs directory and builds them into a Docker image.
+This includes your `Dockerfile`, plugins, and all Python and OS-level packages.
+The CLI then deploys the image to all Airflow components in a Deployment and deploys your DAGs separately to the Deployment scheduler, triggerer, and workers.

-Use this document to learn how full deploys work and how to manually push your Astro project to a Deployment.
+Use this document to learn how project image deploys work and how to manually push your Astro project to a Deployment.
 For production environments, Astronomer recommends automating all code deploys with CI/CD.
 See [Choose a CI/CD strategy](set-up-ci-cd.md).

 See [DAGs-only Deploys](deploy-dags.md) to learn more about how to deploy your DAGs and images separately.